zoocityboy/jaspr_provider/README.md

 ### ProxyProvider

-Since the 3.0.0, there is a new kind of provider: `ProxyProvider`.

 `ProxyProvider` is a provider that combines multiple values from other providers into a new object and sends the result to `Provider`.

 That new object will then be updated whenever one of the provider we depend on gets updated.